 The graduate training program at Michigan is 5 semesters long and includes 4 academic semesters (two in the 1st year and two in the 2nd year) and a clinical semester that occurs during the summer between the 1st and 2nd academic years.
 There are no tuition or registration fees during the third semester containing the summer clinical internships.
 Therefore, students pay tuition for only four of the five training semesters.
-The tuition per semester for 2018-2019, including fees, was approximately $23,387 for nonresidents and $11,587 for Michigan residents.
-The tuition is set annually by the Regents of the University of Michigan.
+The tuition per semester for 2022-2023, including fees, is approximately $26,200 for non-residents and $12,200 for Michigan residents.
+The tuition is set annually, usually in the summer, by the Regents of the University of Michigan.

 A variety of resources are available to help our students support their educational training at Michigan.
 Resources include:

-- The UM Genetic Counseling Program offers a number of competitive fellowships/scholarships to our applicants.
+- The Genetic Counseling Program awards competitive fellowships/scholarships to our applicants.
 Details about these fellowships are provided during the interview process.

 - Educational stipends from the McTague Educational Endowment to support student travel to educational conferences (available to both 1st and 2nd year students)

 - The Neel Genetic Counseling Research Fellowship, a competitive fellowship for eligible second year students

 - Graduate Student Instructor (GSI) positions.
 Genetic counseling students are eligible to apply for GSI positions in a variety of departments.
 In the past, students have taught undergraduate courses in biology, biochemistry, and biological anthropology.
 Compensation for GSI positions includes a tuition waiver and monthly stipend during semesters employed as a GSI.
 For more information, see: https://hr.umich.edu/working-u-m/my-employment/academic-human-resources/faculty-appointments/graduate-student-instructors-graduate-student-staff-assistants-appointment-guide